Devadasu (1974 film)

-Devadasu is a 1974 Telugu romance film directed by Vijaya Nirmala based on Sarat Chandra Chattopadhyay's Devdas.
-Ramesh Naidu composed the film's music.
-The film was edited by Kotagiri Gopala Rao, while V. S. R. Swamy provided the cinematography.
+Devadasu is a 1974 Telugu romance film, with Krishna in the titular roll and directed by Vijaya Nirmala, who also plays Parvati, in her 100th film in lead role.
+It is based on Sarat Chandra Chattopadhyay's Devdas, produced by S. Raghunath and presented by Krishna under the Sri Vijaya Krishna Movies banner, with music was composed by Ramesh Naidu.
+Kotagiri Gopala Rao edited the film, while V. S. R. Swamy provided the cinematography.
 The film was a commercial failure at the box office.